Skill

 Subagents inherit the parent’s marketplaces and project-global dir automatically.

-When to use disableDynamicSkills(): one-shot tasks; or slow marketplace backends you don’t want to refetch per turn.
+When to use disableDynamicSkills(): one-shot tasks; or slow marketplace stores you don’t want to refetch per turn.
 Usually don’t touch it.

 Self-learning loop (optional)